TC53 - ECMAScript Modules for Embedded Systems

 TC53 plans to initially work on two work items:

-The work item aims at the standardization of APIs for wearables by applying the ECMAScript programming language.
+The work item aims at the standardization of APIs for embedded systems – including consumer electronics, wearables, industrial IoT, and other sensor-based devices – by applying the ECMAScript programming language.
 The success of ECMAScript on the web, backend servers, and mobile is unquestioned.
 The language continues to evolve, carrying forward with it an ever growing ecosystem of skilled developers and calling for standardization activities that would lead to an ECMAScript-based wearables platform and extensions to ECMAScript.

 The work programme includes:

-- Definition of a core set of uses for which the standards should be developed and allow step by step extension of growth with new devices and uses.
+- Definition of a core set of vocabulary and uses for which the standards should be developed and allow step by step extension of growth with new devices and uses.

 Work item 2 on sensors and small intelligent devices